EARnagram/lessons/sec4/angular_http/lesson/README.md

 `app.use(express.static(path.join(__dirname, 'public')));`

 This line serves up `index.html` (and only `index.html` - specified by expressJS) in `/public`.
-From there, you can connect your entire app to one html page.
+From there, you can connect your entire Angular app to one html page.

 ## Hitting an API with $http